-Remedies are measures used to ensure that the complainant has equal access to the school district's education programs and activities following the decision maker's determination.
+- Remedies are measures used to ensure that the complainant has equal access to the school district's education programs and activities following the decision maker's determination.
 Such remedies may include supportive measures, and may include other appropriate measures, depending upon the determination and the needs of the complainant.
-The Title IX Coordinator is responsible for implementing remedies and providing any needed assistance to the Complainant.

-2. Discipline and Other Actions - Students

-The following are of the types of discipline and other actions that may be imposed on a student when there is a determination that they are responsible for one or more violations involving sexual harassment:

-- In or out of school suspension.
+The Title IX Coordinator is responsible for implementing remedies and providing any needed assistance to the Complainant. - 395 2.
+Discipline and Other Actions Students - The following are of the types of discipline and other actions that may be imposed on a student when there is a determination that they are responsible for one or more violations involving sexual harassment: - 398 a.
+In or out of school suspension. - 399 b.
+Expulsion. - 400 c.
+Restorative justice. - d.
+Requirement to engage in education or counseling program.

-- Expulsion.

-- Restorative justice.

-- Requirement to engage in education or counseling program.

-3. Discipline and Other Actions - Employees
+402 3.
+Discipline and Other Actions - Employees

-The following are examples of the types of disciplinary actions that may be imposed on an employee when there is a determination that they are responsible for one or more violations involving sexual harassment:
+- The following are examples of the types of disciplinary actions that may be imposed on an employee when there is a determination that they are responsible for one or more violations involving sexual harassment:

-- Written warning.
+- 405 a.
+Written warning.

-- Probation.
+- 406 b.
+Probation.

-- Demotion.
+- 407 c.
+Demotion.

-- Suspension without pay.
+- d.
+Suspension without pay.

-- Discharge.
+- 409 e.
+Discharge.

-The following are examples of other types of actions that may be imposed on an employee when there is a determination of responsibility:
+- The following are examples of other types of actions that may be imposed on an employee when there is a determination of responsibility:

-- Performance improvement plan.
+- 412 a.
+Performance improvement plan.

-- Counseling.
+- 413 b.
+Counseling.

-- Training.
+- 414 c.
+Training.

-- Loss of leadership/stipend position.
+- d.
+Loss of leadership/stipend position.

-I. Appeals
+416 I. Appeals

-The parties have the opportunity to appeal a determination regarding responsibility, and from dismissals of formal complaints.
-Under the Title IX regulations, appeals are allowed on the following grounds:

-- 1. A procedural irregularity that affected the outcome of the matter; - 2.
-New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal of the formal complaint was made, that could affect the outcome of the matter; or - The Title IX Coordinator, investigator, or decision maker had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent that affected the outcome of the matter.

-An appeal must be filed in writing within five business days of receiving the determination, stating the grounds for the appeal and including any relevant documentation in support of the appeal.
-Appeals submitted after this deadline are not timely and shall not be considered.

-- 1. Appeals must be filed with the Superintendent, who will consider the appeal. - 2.
-The Superintendent shall notify the other party in writing of the appeal and will allow both parties to submit a written statement in support of, or challenging, the determination of the decision maker. - 3.
-The Superintendent shall conduct an impartial review of the appeal, including consideration of the written record of the matter, and may consult with legal counsel or other school district officials in making their decision. - 4.
+- The parties have the opportunity to appeal a determination regarding responsibility, and from dismissals of formal complaints.
+Under the Title IX regulations, appeals are allowed on the following grounds: - a.
+A procedural irregularity that affected the outcome of the matter; - b.
+New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal of the formal complaint was made, that could affect the outcome of the matter; or - c.
+The Title IX Coordinator, investigator, or decision maker had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent that affected the outcome of the matter. - An appeal must be filed in writing within five business days of receiving the determination, stating the grounds for the appeal and including any relevant documentation in support of the appeal.
+Appeals submitted after this deadline are not timely and shall not be considered. - 2.
+Appeals must be filed with the Superintendent, who will consider the appeal. - 3.
+The Superintendent shall notify the other party in writing of the appeal and will allow either parties to submit a written statement in support of, or challenging, the determination of the decision maker. - 4.
+The Superintendent shall conduct an impartial review of the appeal, including consideration of the written record of the matter, and may consult with legal counsel or other school district officials in making their decision. - 5.
 The Superintendent shall issue a written decision describing the result of the appeal and rationale for the result, and provide the written decision simultaneously to the parties.
 The decision will either deny the appeal; grant the appeal and remand to the decision maker for further consideration; or grant the appeal by revising the disciplinary or other action(s).

-J. Records
+443 J. Records